Well Tanks & Pumps

 - Pressure switch setting is incorrect

 If your home water supply stops and takes minutes to hours to recover, you may have problems with the well flow rate.
 But the problem of lost water supply and pressure could be more mechanical: a bad well pump.
 The well pump, in turn, could have been damaged or hastened to the end of its life by a bad water pressure tank.
-This can cause short-cycling of the pump motor, which can burn up the pump relay control.
+This can cause short cycling of the pump motor, which can burn up the pump relay control.

 Short cycling of the water pump means that the water pump keeps turning on and off rapidly whenever you’re running water at one or more fixtures in the building.

-- Water pressure pulses, that is the pressure goes from strong to weak, at a short time interval ranging from just a few seconds to perhaps a minute.
+- Water pressure pulses, that is, the pressure goes from strong to weak, at a short time interval ranging from just a few seconds to perhaps a minute.

-- The water pressure gauge oscillates from high to low pressure rapidly on the same time interval.
+- The water pressure gauge oscillates from high to low pressure rapidly at the same time interval.
 You can use this method if your well pump is not located in the building where you can hear it.
 The pump itself may be outside in a well pit or down in the well itself (a submersible well pump).